Workshops

 Chair: Dr Carla Di Cairano-Gilfedder, BT Labs, UK

-11:00 Keynote: Generative AI in Robotics and Automation by Dr Erfu Yang, University of Strathclyde, UK
+11:00 Keynote: Generative AI in Robotics and Automation - Dr Erfu Yang, University of Strathclyde, UK

-11:50 Overcoming Instabilities in LLM Training: Harnessing optimization strategies for enhanced performance by Dr Tianjin Huang, University of Exeter, UK
+11:50 Stability in LLM Training: Challenges and Optimizer Solutions - Dr Tianjin Huang, University of Exeter, UK

 12:30 Lunch

-13:15 Keynote: Safety and Trustworthiness of GenAI, Dr Mark Post, University of York, UK
+13:15 Keynote: Safety and Trustworthiness of GenAI: Is it deceiving us, or are we deceiving ourselves? - Dr Mark Post, University of York, UK

 14:45 End